WASHINGTON » In cities across America, the middle class is hollowing out. However, Honolulu’s middle class appears to be increasing.

 “The shrinking of the American middle class is a pervasive phenomenon,” said Rakesh Kochhar, associate research director for Pew and the lead author of the report.
 “It has increased the polarization in incomes.”

 The squeezing of the middle class has animated this year’s presidential campaign, lifting the insurgent candidacies of Donald Trump and Bernie Sanders.
-Many experts warn that widening income inequality might slow economic growth and make social mobility more difficult.
+Many experts warn that widening income inequality may slow economic growth and make social mobility more difficult.
 Academic research has found that compared with children in more economically mixed communities, children raised in predominantly lower-income neighborhoods are less likely to move into the middle class.

-Wendell Nolen, 52, has experienced the slide from middle-class status firsthand.
+Wendell Nolen, 52, has experienced the slide from middle-class status first-hand.
 Eight years ago, he was earning $28 an hour as a factory worker for Detroit’s American Axle and Manufacturing Holdings, assembling axles for pickup trucks and SUVs.

 But early in 2008, the good life unraveled.
 After a three-month strike, Nolen took a buyout rather than a pay cut.
 Less than a year later, the plant was closed and American Axle shipped much of its work to Mexico.